isabella232/dde-handsonlab/step3/README.md

-# Link Extractor: Step 3
+# Link Extractor: Step 3 - Docker Templates

 In this step we see a different way to cycle through a typical inner loop code-build-test cycle.
 In previous steps you made some code edits, then rebuilt